Home > Insurance Blog > Pregnancy and Health Insurance: Are You Making the Most of Your Benefits?

 The Affordable Care Act, also known as Obamacare, requires all qualified health plans to cover maternity care, childbirth, and other free services.
 If you are expecting a child, you should take advantage of all the aspects of health insurance that benefit pregnant women.

 It is important to know that some older plans (grandfathered health plans) are not required to cover preventative care, pregnancy, or childbirth.
 If you have a grandfathered plan, review the pregnancy and childbirth coverage carefully.
 It may be in your best interests to switch to a different health plan.
-Our knowledgeable agent at L & A Insurance Services in Phoenix, Arizona can assist you in reviewing your existing plan or helping you find health insurance that better suits your needs.
+Our knowledgeable agent at L & A Insurance Services in Scottsdale, Arizona can assist you in reviewing your existing plan or helping you find health insurance that better suits your needs.

 Free Pregnancy and Newborn Services Covered under Qualified Plans